Bruce Henderson

 Bruce Doolin Henderson (April 30, 1915 – July 20, 1992) was an American businessman and management expert.
 He founded Boston Consulting Group (BCG) in 1963 in Boston, Massachusetts and headed the firm as the president and CEO until 1980.
-He continued to serve as chairman of BCG until 1985.
+He continued as chairman of BCG until 1985.

 Early life

-Henderson was born on a farm in Nashville, Tennessee on 30 April 1915.
+Henderson was born on a farm in Nashville, Tennessee on April 30, 1915.
 In the fourth grade, he enrolled in the Peabody Demonstration School (PDS) and remained there until his high school graduation in 1932.

 During high school, Henderson played on the football team.

 Personal life

 Henderson married twice.
 With his first wife, Frances, he fathered four children.
 He had two daughters—Asta Werme and Ceacy Griffin—and two sons—Bruce Alexander Henderson and Bruce Balfour Henderson.
 His second wife was Bess, with whom he had no children.
 Henderson had seven grandchildren at the time of his death.

 Career

 Henderson began his career as a salesman in the Southwestern Advantage entrepreneurial program.
 He went on to attend and earn an undergraduate degree in mechanical engineering from Vanderbilt University in 1937, before attending Harvard Business School.
 He left Harvard only ninety days before graduation to work for the Westinghouse Corporation.
 Henderson worked there for 18 years.
 He became the vice president at the age of 37, making him one of the youngest vice presidents in the company's history.